Gender Trouble: Chapter 3: Subversive Bodily Acts

 Butler traces the feminist theorist Monique Wittig's thinking about lesbianism as the one recourse to the constructed notion of sex.
 The notion of "sex" is always coded as female, according to Wittig, a way to designate the non-male through an absence.
 Women, thus reduced to "sex", cannot escape carrying sex as a burden.
 Wittig argues that even naming body parts as sexual creates a fictitious limitation of what body parts can be considered erogenous, socially constructing the features themselves and fragmenting what was really once "whole".
-Language, repeated over time, "produces reality-effects that are eventually misperceived as 'facts'.
+Repeated over time, language "produces reality-effects that are eventually mis-perceived as 'facts'.

-Butler questions the notion that "the body" itself is a natural entity that "admits no genealogy", a usual given without explanation: "How are the contours of the body clearly marked as the taken-for-granted ground or surface upon which gender signification are inscribed, a mere facticity devoid of value, prior to significance?."
-Building on the thinking of the anthropologist Mary Douglas, outlined in her Purity and Danger (1966), Butler claims that the boundaries of the body have been drawn to instate certain taboos about limits and possibilities of exchange.
-Thus the hegemonic and homophobic press has read the pollution of the body that AIDS brings about as corresponding to the pollution of the homosexual's sexual activity, in particular his crossing the forbidden bodily boundary of the perineum.
-In other words, Butler's claim is that "the body is itself a consequence of taboos that render that body discrete by virtue of its stable boundaries."
-Butler proposes the practice of drag as a way to destabilize the exteriority/interiority binary, finally to poke fun at the notion that there is an "original" gender, and to demonstrate playfully to the audience, through an exaggeration, that all gender is in fact scripted, rehearsed, and performed.
+Butler questions the notion that "the body" itself is a natural entity without a history and that "admits no genealogy": "How are the contours of the body clearly marked as the taken-for-granted ground or surface upon which gender signification are inscribed, a mere facticity devoid of value, prior to significance?"
+Building on the thinking of the anthropologist Mary Douglas, outlined in her Purity and Danger (1966), Butler claims that the boundaries of the body have been drawn to define certain taboos about limits and possibilities of exchange; they argue that "the body is itself a consequence of taboos that render that body discrete by virtue of its stable boundaries."
+Butler proposes the practice of drag as a way to destabilize the exteriority/interiority binary, finally to poke fun at the notion that there is an "original" gender, and to demonstrate playfully to the audience, through exaggeration, that all gender is in fact scripted, rehearsed, and performed.

+Conclusion

-Butler attempts to construct a feminism (via the politics of jurido-discursive power) from which the gendered pronoun has been removed or not presumed to be a reasonable category.
+Butler attempts to construct a feminism from which the gendered pronoun has been removed.
 They claim that even the binary of subject/object, which forms the basic assumption for feminist practices—"we, 'women,' must become subjects and not objects"—is a hegemonic and artificial division.
-The notion of a subject is for them formed through repetition, through a "practice of signification."
+For Butler, the notion of a subject is formed through repetition, a "practice of signification."
 Butler offers parody (for example, the practice of drag) as a way to destabilize and make apparent the invisible assumptions about gender identity and the inhabitability of such "ontological locales" as gender.
-By redeploying those practices of identity and exposing as always failed the attempts to "become" one's gender, they believe that a positive, transformative politics can emerge.
+By redeploying those practices of identity and exposing the attempts to "become" one's gender as failed, they believe that a positive and transformative politics can emerge.